The hard thinking: Writing copy

 - All the copy for all the pages

-Once you approve the copy, we move it to Google Docs for real-time revision tracking, which aids Rachel Cunliffe in the design process.
+Once you approve the copy, I move it to Google Docs for real-time revision tracking, which aids Rachel Cunliffe in the design process.
 It’s also incredibly efficient as we don’t have tons of email flying back and forth with changes that get lost.